aws/aws-encryption-sdk-dafny/SUPPORT_POLICY.rst

 We recommend users to stay up-to-date with Encryption SDK releases to keep up with the latest features, security updates, and underlying dependencies.
-Continued use of an unsupported SDK version is not recommended and is done at the user’s discretion
+Continued use of an unsupported SDK version is not recommended and is done at the user’s discretion.

 Major Version Lifecycle
 ========================